Transformation Campaign Funding Priorities

 Nurse-Family Partnership: A home visiting program that provides support to low-income, first-time moms during pregnancy and for the first two years following the baby’s birth

-Expanded Green Space: Reimagining MetroHealth’s main campus as an open campus with park-like space that provides restorative and healing space for patients, families and employees, and a welcoming gateway to the neighborhood
+Expanded Green Space: Creating an open campus with park-like space that provides restorative and healing space for patients, families and employees, and a welcoming gateway to the neighborhood.

-Food = Medicine: A pilot program providing a personalized food package “prescription” to low-income, food insecure patients with chronic health conditions
+Food as Medicine: A program providing a personalized food package “prescription” to low-income, food insecure patients with chronic health conditions

 Arts in Medicine: Integrating visual, performing and therapeutic arts throughout MetroHealth’s many care locations and our neighborhoods to promote healing, wellness and increased engagement among patients, families, caregivers and the community

 Employee Housing: Encouraging MetroHealth employees to remain in or move to neighborhoods in close proximity to MetroHealth’s main campus and the Old Brooklyn Campus through assistance with home ownership, rental assistance and home renovation.

 Lincoln-West School of Science & Health at MetroHealth: Combining a traditional high school curriculum with interactive learning in a health care setting, believed to be the first of its kind in the country to be embedded in a hospital